-- Dhatri Nisha: A combination of Turmeric powder and Amla powder and has to be taken early morning and is especially useful in Diabetic eye problems (diabetic retinopathy).
+- Dhatri Nisha: This is a combination of turmeric powder and amla powder, to be taken early morning.
+It is especially useful in diabetic eye problems (diabetic retinopathy).

-- Triphala – A simple combination of three fruits – Terminalia chebula, Terminalia bellirica, Emblica officinalis helps reduce blood sugar levels, relieve constipation and provides eye care.
+- Triphala: This is a simple combination of three fruits, Terminalia chebula, Terminalia bellirica, Emblica officinalis, that helps reduce blood sugar levels, relieve constipation, and provide eye care.
 It is a very good source of antioxidants.

-- Asanadi Kashayam – Useful in diabetes associated with obesity, non-healing wounds and diabetic carbuncles.
+- Asanadi Kashayam: This is useful in diabetes associated with obesity, non-healing wounds, and diabetic carbuncles.

-- Chandraprabha Vati – Useful in diabetes associated with recurrent urinary tract infection and diabetic nephropathy.
+- Chandraprabha Vati: This is useful in diabetes associated with recurrent urinary tract infection and diabetic nephropathy.

-- Shilajatu vati – Useful in diabetes associated with premature ejaculation, erectile dysfunction, etc.
+- Shilajatu vati: This is useful in diabetes associated with premature ejaculation, erectile dysfunction, etc.

-- Panchanimba churna – Helps treat diabetes associated with repeated skin infection disorders.
+- Panchanimba churna: This helps treat diabetes associated with repeated skin infection disorders.

 Other Useful Anti-Diabetic Medications